The Molecular and Systems Neuroscience of Cognition Symposium is in of honour Dr. Karim Nader.

 - Organizing Committee

 Submission of abstracts are open to post-docs and graduate students, clinical and research fellows, residents and medical students.
-Abstracts should be limited to one page of text in pdf format and not to exceed 500 words, single spaced with a space between the title/author and the main text.
-The deadline to submit abstracts is October 1, 2021.
+Abstracts should be limited to one page of text in pdf format and not to exceed 150 words.
+The deadline to submit abstracts is July 3, 2022.
 Abstracts will be reviewed by the program scientific committee.
-Authors will be notified by October 29 as to whether their submission is approved for presentation at the poster session or as an oral presentation.
+Authors will be notified by July 17 as to whether their submission is approved for presentation at the poster session or as an oral presentation.
+To submit an abstract.

 Mauro Costa-Mattioli (Baylor College of Medicine)